Blondie Goes to College

 Blondie Goes to College is a 1942 American comedy film directed by Frank R. Strayer.
 The film is a part of the Blondie series, starring Penny Singleton in the title role.
 It is the tenth of twenty-eight Blondie movies starring Penny Singleton and Arthur Lake.

 Plot

 Dagwood Bumstead (Arthur Lake) takes his family to a college football game and decides that he wants to go back to college.

 Blondie (Penny Singleton) tries to convince Mr. Dithers to talk Dagwood out of it, but Dithers recommends him to go to get it out of his system.
 While talking to Mr. Dithers, Blondie tells him that she is pregnant, but that she has not told Dagwood yet since he has enough on his mind.

 He goes to school with his wife, but married couples are not allowed.
 They decide to pretend they aren't a couple, living separately.

 A dilemma starts when Laura Wadsworth (Janet Blair) begins to flirt with Dagwood, while Big Man on Campus Rusty Bryant (Larry Parks) does the same with Blondie.
 Meanwhile, Baby Dumpling goes to a local military school.

+Blondie sings "Do I Need You", a song by Sammy Cahn and Saul Chaplin, written for this film.